BloomReach, Post-Hippo Acquisition, Unveils Digital Experience Platform

 "The era of cheap customer acquisitions is over," Cochrane told CMSWire.
 "What rules the roost is customer loyalty, customer advocacy, customer lifetime value and one-to-one digital experiences."

-In a demo at the event, Arjé Cahn, CTO of BloomReach Experience walked the audience through an online customer journey, demonstrating how the system gathers data points at every step of the online shopping experience in order to deliver more relevant and personalized results — and making a seamless transition when the customer moves from desktop to mobile.
+In a demo at the event, Arjé Cahn, CTO of BloomReach Experience walked the audience through an online customer journey, demonstrating how the system gathers data points at every step of the online shopping experience in order to deliver more relevant and personalized results — and carrying the data over in a smooth transition when the customer moved from desktop to mobile.

-The example site displayed a mix of ecommerce elements and content elements to keep the customer engaged and informed as she made her purchasing decisions and gave those working on the site on the back end a clear menu from which to choose, populate, modify and inform the system.
+The example site displayed a mix of ecommerce elements and content elements to keep the customer engaged and informed as she made her purchasing decisions, while giving those working on the back end a clear menu from which to choose, populate, modify and inform the system.

 Headless CMS Approach